-The SCERTS Model involves a carefully coordinated multidisciplinary approach to assessment and educational programming that includes educators, speech and language pathologists, occupational therapists and behavior therapists.
+The SCERTS Model involves a carefully coordinated multidisciplinary approach to assessment and educational programming that includes the student, caregivers, educators, speech-language pathologists, occupational therapists, clinicians, and behavior therapists.

-The SCERTS curriculum provides a systematic method that ensures that specific skills and appropriate supports, stated as educational objectives, are selected and applied in a consistent manner across a student’s day.
-This process allows families and educational teams to draw from a wide range of effective practices that build on the students’ existing knowledge and abilities, providing a coordinated program to address the core challenges of persons with ASD and related disorders.
+The SCERTS Model provides a systematic method that ensures that specific skills and appropriate supports are selected and applied in a consistent manner across a student’s day.
+This process allows families and educational teams to draw from a wide range of effective practices that build on the students’ existing knowledge and strengths, providing a coordinated program to address the core challenges of neurodivergent students.

-SCERTS is a framework that enhances existing teaching methodologies by providing a consistent focus on the key challenges facing people with autism, proven support techniques for both educators and families, a common language and a research-based assessment.
+The SCERTS Model is a framework that enhances existing teaching methodologies by providing a consistent focus on individual strengths and challenges, proven support techniques for both educators and families, a common language, and a research-based assessment process.

-- It offers a comprehensive assessment process to help teams more accurately measure a student’s progress and identify necessary supports their social partners, including educators, peers and family members can use to further their progress.
+- A comprehensive assessment process to help teams more accurately measure a student’s progress and identify necessary supports that all partners can use with the student to facilitate success;

 What distinguishes the SCERTS Model from other programs?

 The SCERTS Model prioritizes social communication and emotional regulation skills to best support Autistic individuals.
 These skills are the foundation upon which our students learn how to be effective, well-regulated communicators in order to productively engage throughout their day.
 The SCERTS Model encourages teaching these skills in the context of natural routines to promote generalization across environments and partners.

 This model utilizes observations of student at different times and in a variety of settings to provide a holistic view of the student, allowing us to develop meaningful and specific goals and objectives that are student-centered.
 The SCERTS Model is research-based and further supports its approach by providing manuals outlining proven program planning, assessment, and intervention techniques.